 One of the biggest roadblocks to successful employee retention, talent attraction, and acquisition, is a poor employee experience.
 One bad experience can haunt your workforce, making it critical to maintain a positive work experience.

-Managers and business owners should practice these tips to help ensure that employees have a pleasant experience.
+Managers and business owners should practice these tips to constantly improve employee experience.

 Ensure a Smooth and Pleasant Onboarding for New Hires

 51% of employees say they've been tempted to leave a new job due to a negative onboarding experience.